GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 3. Put in all required data:
     - CRS: leave the default setting (we recommend using EPSG:25832 for Germany)
     - the color definition file is "colors.txt" in your "./data" folder
-    - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names
+    - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names (the right order is very important!)
     - the vector data input "roi" is the output from the script "roi_extractor.bat", so it should be the shapefile in the "./data" folder named as your input for your roi
     - it's not important where the output files are exported to, you just should find them easily afterwards
 4. Uncheck both check boxes